stf-dev-ro/stf-dev-ro/README.md

 ## 📅 2022:

-- Didn't know what path I wanted to go down on but in December i stumbled upon NicePage, a free software that let you make websites and after that I soon dicovered the world of Web Development
+- Didn't know what path I wanted to go down on but in December i stumbled upon NicePage, a free software that lets you make websites and after that I soon dicovered the world of Web Development

 ## 🎉 2023: